grubaughlab/2025_paper_JCV/README.md

-# Dense sequencing and phylodynamics disentangles complex Jamestown Canyon virus transmission cycle
+# Evolutionary history of Jamestown Canyon virus disentangles complex multi-vector ecology

 This README contains information related to our research on JCV and its corresponding paper in progress